murf0/docker-hubic-swiftauth-proxy/README.md

-# Nodejs hubiC Swift Authentication - Dockerized
+# Nodejs hubiC Swift Authentication Proxy - Dockerized
 Based on: [https://github.com/gierschv/node-hubic-swiftauth]

 **This script is written for my personal usage, is unofficial and consequently not maintained by OVH.**